 (c) sets out specific obligations of controllers and processors with respect to personal data breaches (see sections 67 and 68);

 (d) makes provision for the designation, position and tasks of data protection officers (see sections 69 to 71).

 (2) This Chapter applies only in relation to the processing of personal data for a law enforcement purpose.

-(3) Where a controller is required by any provision of this Chapter to
+(3) Where a controller is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.